 Cassidy Arch Trail

-Partway along the Grand Wash Trail is a side trail that winds up the side of the canyon to Cassidy Arch.
-This is a cool little trail, though more strenuous and 3.5-miles roundtrip (there and back).
+Partway along the Grand Wash Trail is a side trail that winds up over 600 feet of elevation gain along the side of the canyon to Cassidy Arch.
+This is a great hike, though more strenuous and 3.5-miles roundtrip (there and back).
 You will switchback up the side of the cliff before following the cairns along some slick rock to the best views of the canyon and of course, Cassidy Arch.

 Cohab Canyon Trail

 Cohab Canyon was my favorite of the trails, though I wasn’t so sure at first.
-Parking at the Fruita campground you take switchbacks up until you reach a kind of slot area.
-At first the trail isn’t that nice and the views are of the campground but once you slip into that slot area it’s a whole other world.
+Parking at the Fruita campground parking lot you take switchbacks up until you reach a kind of slot area.
+At first the trail isn’t that nice and the views are of the campground, the fruit trees, and picnic area, but once you slip into that slot area it’s a whole other world.

-There are little crevices all around that you can explore, side trails with beautiful viewpoints.
-This 3.5-mile roundtrip (back and forth) trail does not disappoint.
+There are little crevices all around within the rock walls that is one of the best things to explore and side trails with beautiful viewpoints.
+This short hike is 3.5-mile roundtrip (back and forth) and does not disappoint.
 The rock formations and side trails seem like you are on another planet at time.
 The rock is smooth and in some areas like Swiss cheese with small and larger holes punched out.
 Some you can even fit into!
+Just make sure to check the weather forecast before heading into any slot canyons as flash floods do happen and can be dangerous.

 You can also see some of these “Swiss cheese” rocks along the Grand Wash trail, so if you aren’t up for the more difficult hikes you will still get to experience them.